YSHebron/cs21-mp2-scp-extension/README.md

 Our technical documentation skills were also sharpened by this project, one that require line-by-line explanation of code.
 Discussed in the documentation are the following (per added instruction):
 * HDL edits
+* Testbench for simulations.
-* Testbenches for verifying if the extended instruction set is working.
+* Test code (in assembly and in machine code) for verifying if the extended instruction set is working.
+* Demonstration that the processor can now successfully execute the instruction required.

 The video documentation may be accessed through this link: